All Episodes

 And here's the headline.

-It's from Fox News.com.
+It's from Foxnews.com.

-Stupak, more optimistic abortion fight will end.
+Stupak, more optimistic, abortion fight will end.

-I told you yesterday, these guys are Democrats and they're out looking for something personal here.
+I told you yesterday, these guys are Democrats, and they're out looking for something personal here.

 They're not taking some stand.

-Look at if you want to know how malleable Stupak is on abortion, he's got this great image of pro-lifer.
+Look at, if you want to know how malleable Stupak is on abortion, he's got this great image of pro-lifer.

 But last year, maybe the year before, I forget which, the House Republicans, knowing they would never get this passed, but they still circulated a proposal.

-It was either an amendment to some bill or a standalone that they wanted to defund, federally defund planned parenthood.
+It was either an amendment to some bill or a standalone that they wanted to defund, federally defund Planned Parenthood.

-Planned parenthood's responsible for most of the abortions that take place in the country.
+Planned Parenthood's responsible for most of the abortions that take place in the country.

-So they sent this to Stupec.
+So they sent this to Stupak.

-He wouldn't go along for it.
+He wouldn't go along for it, wouldn't go along with it.

-Now here's a guy who is the Democrat pro-life champion.
+Now, here's a guy who is the Democrat pro-life champion.

 Here's a proposal that would defund Planned Parenthood and significantly reduce the number of abortion.